mathblog/mathblog.github.io/_posts/2018-06-15-mathematical-logic-propositional-equivalences.markdown

 description: Propositional Equivalences
 tags: [Mathematical Logic]
 ---
 <p><b>Definition 1</b> A compound proposition that is always true, no matter what the truth values of the propositional variables that occur in it, is called <em>tautology</em>.
 A compound proposition that is always false is called a <em>contradiction</em>.
-Acompound proposition that is neither a tautology nor a contradiction is called a <em>contingency</em>.
+A compound proposition that is neither a tautology nor a contradiction is called a <em>contingency</em>.

 <p>Examples of a tautology and a contradiction</p>